trcarney88/portfolio/src/content/blog/product-vs-engineering.md

 As Alex Hormozi likes to point out for many problems, this isn't a problem to solve, it is a dichotomy to manage.
 Currently, this isn't being managed, engineers are just getting tasked with an increasing list of features to be delivered in ever shorter amounts of time.
-As a result, we are delivering shittier and shitter products to people.
+As a result, we are delivering shittier and shittier products to people.
 This has led to an internet that is more capable than ever but becoming more and more unusable.

 As an engineer, it’s important to push for the changes you believe in while understanding that